v8/v8.dev/src/blog/v8-release-85.md

 date: 2020-07-21
 tags:
  - release
-description: 'V8 release v8.5 features Promise.any, String#replaceAll, logical assignment operators, WebAssembly multi-value and BigInt support, and performance improvements'
+description: 'V8 release v8.5 features Promise.any, AggregateError, String.prototype.replaceAll, logical assignment operators, Liftoff shipped on all platforms, multi-value support shipped and support for JS BigInts'
 tweet:
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](https://v8.dev/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 8.5](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/8.5), which is in beta until its release in coordination with Chrome 85 Stable in several weeks.
 V8 v8.5 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.